Walking Tour

 * * *

-1 That it was to be replaced by the spectacularly unimpressive Scotiabank Tower helped fuel the fury.
+The Birks jewelry company decided, evidently for fuzzy reasons, to knock it down in the 1970s.
+The architectural historian Donald Luxton called it an incomparable example of "corporate vandalism."1 That it was to be replaced by the spectacularly unimpressive Scotiabank Tower helped fuel the fury.
 Thousands of Vancouverites came out to protest the building's destruction, even staging an elaborate mock funeral.
 It was no use and the Birks Building came down in 1974.
 The widespread public outrage prompted the government to belatedly strengthen the city's heritage protection laws.

 6. Opera House (1891-1969)